janverschelde/PHCpack/src/Python/PHCpy2/doc/source/welcome.rst

 ===================

 This document arose as an exercise in exploring restructured text and Sphinx.
-All good software document consists of four items: an installation guide, a getting started, a tutorial, and a reference manual.
+All good software documents contain the following four items: an installation guide, a getting started, a tutorial, and a reference manual.
 This document combines all four.
 In its current state, phcpy is a collection of modules, with a focus on exporting the functionality of PHCpack.
 The design is functional.